gaurang56/C4C-Partners-Manager/README.md

 ### Lessons Learned

 Working on this project provided valuable experience in combining React with Vite and managing state effectively.
-I decided to use a JSON server as a back end instead of a full-fledged backend as I currently in the process of learning express js.
+I decided to use a JSON server instead of a full-fledged backend as I am currently in the process of learning express js.

 ### Improvements and Future Work